Read our 2017 Report Card for O’Rourke.

 Beto O’Rourke sits on the following committees:

-O’Rourke was the primary sponsor of 1 bill that was enacted:
+O’Rourke was the primary sponsor of 3 bills that were enacted:

 - H.R.
 5873 (114th): To designate the Federal building and United States courthouse located at 511 East San Antonio Avenue in El Paso, Texas, as the “R.E.
 Thomason Federal Building and ...